COMBINE-lab/cuttlefish/README.md

 - The _k_-mer length `k` must be odd and within `127` (and `63` if installed from source; see [Larger _k_-mer sizes](#larger-k-mer-sizes) to increase the _k_-mer size capacity beyond these).
 The default value is `27`.
 - The number of threads `t` is set to a quarter of the number of concurrent threads supported, by default.
 The use of high-enough values is recommended.
-See the Cuttlefish and Cuttlefish 2 papers for experiments detailing the scaling behavior of this tool with increasing thread counts.
 - Cuttlefish generates two output files:
   - A FASTA / GFA1 / GFA2 file containing the maximal unitigs of the de Bruijn graph (with the extension `.fa` / `.gfa1` / `.gfa2`).
   The GFA output formats are exclusive for Cuttlefish 1.